 B2-CARS at Delaware State University

-Biology, Bioinformatics, Chemistry Academy Research Summer Program (B2-CARS) at Delaware State University will integrate hands-on discovery activities in chemistry, biology, and bioinformatics with a real-world laboratory research project in human health through wastewater remediation.
-This program will directly impact 48 interested middle school students from federally recognized underrepresented groups, four middle school STEM teachers and four STEM undergraduates in Delaware each year.
+Biology, Bioinformatics, Chemistry Academy Research Scholars (B2-CARS) Summer Program at Delaware State University will integrate hands-on discovery activities in chemistry, biology, and bioinformatics with a real-world laboratory research project in human health through wastewater remediation.
+This program will directly impact 48 middle school students from federally recognized under-represented groups, 4 middle school science, technology, engineering and mathematics (STEM) teachers, 4 STEM undergraduates in Delaware each year.